-Applying for English at University in 2024: Reading, Oxbridge Interview Questions and More
+English at University in 2024: Personal Statement Tips and More

-In this article, U2 Co-founder, Camille (English Language & Literature graduate, University of Oxford), with the assistance of a few further mentors from U2’s Oxbridge-educated English university preparation team, leads you through her top recommendations for successful preparation for an English degree at a top Russell Group UK university or Oxbridge.
-If you want to know about extracurricular activities to make your application stand-out, current trends and concepts to explore in the subject, book recommendations, an overview of the Oxbridge English interview structure, and examples of past English interview questions, this blog is for you!
+In this article, U2 Co-founder, Camille (English Language & Literature graduate, University of Oxford) leads you through her top recommendations for successful preparation for studying English at University in 2024, with tips from U2’s Oxbridge-educated English tutors.
+If you want to know about extracurricular activities to make your application stand-out, current trends and concepts to explore in the subject, book recommendations, English personal statement tips and common Oxbridge English interview questions, this guide is perfect for you!

-Glance below for an insight into what English can offer as a degree subject and a few reasons you could think about for applying/ demonstrating your motivation for applying in your application:
+Glance below for an insight into what English at university can offer you and a few reasons you could think about to demonstrate your motivation in your English personal statement and throughout your application:

 • Consider the interdisciplinary aspect & multi-faceted nature of the subject: Peruse the shelves of a university faculty library and you’ll find books on film criticism, performance art, the intersection of literature and science and psychology, even texts that analyse major graphic novels and comics.
 This idea is especially heartening for students who don’t feel that the literary canon, in its general exclusion of most female and non-white authors, consistently speaks to and for them, and this allows them to focus on the literary voices that are often tragically sidelined.

 • Relation to the everyday/ culture: One of the beliefs that an English course quickly instils in you is that there is a smaller distinction between high and low culture than one is led to believe, that Chaucer is as worthy of linguistic analysis as the language of advertising – in fact, the latter is perhaps more socially applicable outside the world of academia.
 Studying English offers you the opportunity to interrogate not only literary language, but the language of our everyday - indeed, there’s a debate in linguistics over how we differentiate literature from ordinary language - is a receipt poetry?
 Why isn’t it?
-Exploring these kinds of questions gives you a new perspective on the world around you and heightened understanding of the relationship between literature, language and life.
+Exploring these kinds of questions as part of your application to study English at university gives you a new perspective on the world around you and heightened understanding of the relationship between literature, language and life.

-• Think about the specific course/s that interest you & why: This is important a) to ensure your course & university choices are right for you, and b) you may well be asked “why this course?” at interview if applying to Oxbridge/ UCL.
+• Think about the specific course/s that interest you & why: This is important a) to ensure your course & university choices are right for you, and b) you may well be asked “why this course?” as a UCL or Oxbridge English interview question.
 Do the department’s lectures, events, and seminars look particularly fascinating?
 Do any modules particularly interest you?
 Are there any societies or co-curricular opportunities that appeal to you?
 Are you excited by the thought of learning from respected academics who have devoted their careers to the very topic they are explaining their cutting-edge research on?
-The three years you could spend studying for an undergraduate degree in English may well be among the most intellectually stimulating of your life if you choose the right course, so spend time on this!
+The three years you could spend studying for an undergraduate degree in English at university may well be among the most intellectually stimulating of your life if you choose the right course, so spend time on this!

 • Write, write, write!
 Is there a literary magazine at your school?
 Can you contribute?
 If not, why not start one!?